 Wedding Wire, the authority on all things wedding, says the national average is $6,000 for a wedding venue.
 (2) Again, in Chicago, it’s even higher.
 Couples typically spend $9,000 on their venue here.
 Yikes!
 So, if you’re thinking you can get a venue for $1,000, you may have to think again, unfortunately.
 But, we have some tricks up our sleeves to help you keep it under $10,000.
 Or even $5,000, believe it or not!

-Top tips for planning an affordable wedding
+Top tips for planning an affordable wedding in chicago

 1. Plan ahead